 Yes, the station is all on one level and all platforms are reachable by disabled passengers.

 |Accessible ticket machines||Available|

 |Accessible Booking Office counter||Available|

 Accessible taxis are located outside the front of the station

-The National Gallery houses more than 2,300 works of art, and its holdings amount to one of the best collections of Western European painting on the planet.
+The National Gallery houses more than 2,300 works of art, and has one of the best collections of Western European paintings on the planet.
 Founded in 1824, the gallery started life when the British government purchased 38 pieces from the estate of art collector John Julius Angerstein.
 Today it has grown astronomically in scope, covering every important style from the 13th century through to the early 20th.

 'Something for everyone' might sound like a cliche, but here's the truth.
 The collection is distinguished by range rather than size - wander the halls and you'll stumble across works by Rubens, Van Dyck, Turner, Vermeer, Poussin, Constable, Monet, Cezanne, Van Gogh, Hogarth, Gainsborough and Caravaggio to name but a few.
 In general, the gallery is arranged around time periods and regions, allowing visitors to follow the development of art in particular places.
 Deeper insights are provided by ticketed special exhibitions in the Sainsbury Wing.

 Away from the collections, the National Gallery has an excellent restaurant in the shape of the National Dining Rooms, offering impressive views over Westminster.
 There are also guided tours, lectures, an extensive video and audio-visual programme, a great gift shop and late opening events held all year round.